nothing2wang/BPSGE-Algorithm/README.md

 # BPSGE-Algorithm
-demo for " A Bregman Proximal Stochastic Gradient Method with Extrapolation for Nonconvex Nonsmooth Problems“
+demo for " A Bregman Proximal Stochastic Gradient Method with Extrapolation for Nonconvex Nonsmooth Problems“ AAAI 2024

 # References